realcopacetic/skin.copacetic/README.md

 ### Changelog
 ---
-**1.3.9**
-- Updated more widget paths with URL-encoded strings from script.copacetic.helper
+**1.4.1**
+- Disable debug label

+**1.4.0**
 - Added option to prefer TMDbHelper plugin if it's enabled as the content source for info screen widgets, under Settings > Copacetic > Customisations > Info screens https://github.com/realcopacetic/skin.copacetic/issues/105
 - Fixed bug in window transition animations between home, settings etc to ensure that when background slideshow is the same between two windows, the transition is instantaneous
+- Fixed a bug in how views are displayed when a home widget redirects to a view in videos window https://github.com/realcopacetic/skin.copacetic/issues/167
+- Added error notification if global search returns 0 results.
+- fixed bugs in infoscreen breadcrumb system especially when using tmdbhelper for info screen widgets

 Still to do:
-- infoscreen transition when using tmdbhelper widgets -- actor credits action
--- other actions (inc play episode with tmdb helper) -- tmdb helper for play button on infoscreen?
+-- check tmdb helper click actions for all infoscreen widgets (including episode ones etc) -- tmdb helper for play button on infoscreen?
 - autoscroll bar
 - multiart on autoscroll